v-finance/camelot/doc/sphinx/source/tutorial/videostore.rst

    pane represents a `section`, and each entry of the navigation tree is part of this section.

+Select any other section-button by clicking on it, and see this section expand, minimizing the previous section.
+The links in a section are `entities`, and we will talk about them later.
+(Generally speaking, an `entity` represents a single table in a database.)

 Notice that the application disables most of the menus and the toolbar buttons.
 When we click on an entity, more options become available.
 So let's click on the entity ``Persons`` of the section ``Relations``.
-The table view of the entity appears.
+The table view of the entity appears in a tab next to the `Home` tab.
+Entities are opened in the active tab, unless they are opened by selecting `Open in New Tab` from the context menu (right click) of the entity link, which will obviously open a new tab to right.
+Tabs can be closed by clicking the `X` in the tab itself.

 .. image:: ../_static/picture3.png

 Each row is a record with some fields that we can edit (others might not be editable).
-Let's now add a new row by clicking on the new icon (next to the trash bin icon; which removes a row).
+Let's now add a new row by clicking on the new icon (icon farthest the the left in the toolbar above the navigation pane).

 .. image:: ../_static/picture4.png

-We now see a form view with additional fields.
-Forms are not maximized by default.
+We now see a new window, containing a form view with additional fields.
 Forms label **required** fields in bold.

 .. image:: ../_static/picture5.png

 Fill in a first and last name, and close the form.
 Camelot will automatically validate and echo the changes to the database.
-We can reopen the form by clicking on the blue icon in the first column of each row of the table.
+We can reopen the form by clicking on the blue folder icon in the first column of each row of the table.
 Notice also that there is now an entry in our table.

 .. image:: ../_static/picture6.png